StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

 * `yum search keyword`

   This  is  used  to  find  packages when you know something about the package but aren't sure of it's name.
-By default search will try searching just package names and summaries, but if that "fails" it will  then  try  descriptions  and url.
+By default search will try searching just package names and summaries, but if that "fails" it will  then  try  descriptions  and URLs.

 * *Repository*: collections of software packages used by yum.
 They are configured in `/etc/yum.repos.d`

 * *Yum* downloads the RPM packages into its cache folder: `/var/cache/yum...` Use `tree` after that.

-* `yum info package` Information on package
+* `yum info package` -> Information on package

   * If package is installed Repo will be equal to "installed"

-* `yum install package` Install package
+* `yum install package` -> Install package

-* `yum provides */file` Search package that contain file
+* `yum provides */file` -> Search package that contain file

-* `yum remove package` Remove package
+* `yum remove package` -> Remove package

-* `yum autoremove package` Remove package plus unused dependencies
+* `yum autoremove package` -> Remove package plus unused dependencies

-* `yumdownloader package` Download the RPM package
+* `yumdownloader package` -> Download the RPM package

   * **NOTE**: require `yum -y install yum-utils`